team-limakilo/dct/README.md

 would like to discuss DCT topics.
 The channel is `#dynamic-campaign-tools-discussion`.

-This branch is maintained by kukiric#5535 on Discord for Hoggit's Syria at War server.
+This branch is maintained by kukiric#5535 on Discord for the LK Flashpoint Levant sever.